thomasweng15/E.V.E./README.md

 Next Steps
 ----------
-1. 	explore the possibility of using the nltk package to process voice commands.
+1. 	improve conversational AI.
 2. 	make screenshot storage location variable and store the path in datafile.txt.
-3. 	improve conversational AI.
-4.  provide Arduino communication/control as an action to be triggered by voice command.
+3.  provide Arduino communication/control as an action to be triggered by voice command.
-5. 	design a GUI!
+4. 	design a GUI!
-6.	when no results are found by wolfram alpha, redirect to AI response
+5.	when no results are found by wolfram alpha, redirect to AI response
-7. Add a mute function
+6. Add a mute function

 Contributors